geonetwork/core-geonetwork/software_development/README.md

 alone DBMS.

-GeoNetwork does not require a powerful machine.
-Good performance can be obtained even with 1GB of RAM.
-The suggested amount is 2GB.
+GeoNetwork is not resource intensive and will not require a powerful machine.
+Good performance can be obtained with 1GB of RAM.
+The suggested amount is 2GB of RAM.
 For hard disk space, you have to consider the space required for the application itself (about 350 MB) and the space required for data, which can require 50 GB or more.
 A simple disk of 250 GB should be OK.
-You also need some space for the search index which is located in ``GEONETWORK_DATA_DIR/index`` (by default GEONETWORK_DATA_DIR is ``INSTALL_DIR/web/geonetwork/WEB_INF/data``.
+You also need some disk space for the search index which is located in ``GEONETWORK_DATA_DIR/index`` (by default GEONETWORK_DATA_DIR is ``INSTALL_DIR/web/geonetwork/WEB_INF/data``.
 However, even with a few thousand metadata records, the index is small so usually 500 MB of space is more than enough.

-The software is run in different ways depending on the servlet container you are
+The software is run in different ways depending on the servlet container you are using:
-using:

 * *Tomcat* - GeoNetwork is available as a WAR file which you can put into the Tomcat webapps directory.
 Tomcat will deploy the WAR file when it is started.
 You can then use the Tomcat manager web application to stop/start GeoNetwork.
 You can also use the startup.* and shutdown.* scripts located in the Tomcat bin directory (.* means .sh or .bat depending on your OS) but if you have other web applications in the tomcat container, then they will also be affected.
 * *Jetty* - If you use the provided container you can use the scripts in GeoNetwork’s bin directory.
 The scripts are startup.* and shutdown.* and you must be inside the bin directory to run them.
 You can use these scripts just after installation.